-- > Coordination with the IMC and insurer on the development of Injury Management Plans and Return to Work plans. - Monitor RTW and RTW plans in conjunction with the worker, the employer, the workers doctor, and the IMC. - > Visit the workers workplace to select suitable duties for the Plan in conjunction with the worker and the employer. - Visit/contact the workers Primary Treating Medical Practitioner with the worker to discuss capacity for work and the restrictions applicable to that capacity, as well as to establish communication lines and possible suitable duties. - Liaise regularly with the injured worker and if necessary with their family. - Liaise regularly with the worker's supervisor or workplace nominated contact, the employer and the rehabilitation coordinator. - Meet or discuss regularly with the workers Primary Treating Medical Practitioner to discuss duties, capacity and progress.
-This should happen at a minim as each certificate expires and the worker revisits the doctor. - Report at regular intervals to the IMC and Guild on progress with the Plan. - Maintain regular communication with all parties. - Monitoring of the Return to Work or Injury Management Plan and amendment of the Plan where necessary as a result of change in capacity, availability of duties, change in circumstances, or change of direction. - Assess progress; and - Where necessary make recommendations to the IMC concerning on-going services which would assist to maintain progress.
+- Following delegation from the IMC the WRP will develop a RTW Plan where there is incapacity for work for more than 5 working days but less than 28 days.
+Such plans will be prepared before the expiry of 5 days after the worker becomes totally or partially incapacitated for work for more than 5 working days. - Injury Management Plans will be developed where there is incapacity for work for 28 days or more.
+Such plans will be prepared before the expiry of 5 days after the worker is certified totally or partially incapacitated for a period of 28 days or longer. - Monitor RTW and RTW plans in conjunction with the worker, the employer, the workers doctor, and the IMC. - Visit the workers workplace to select suitable duties for the Plan in conjunction with the worker and the employer - Visit/contact the workers Primary Treating Medical Practitioner with the worker to discuss capacity for work and the restrictions applicable to that capacity, as well as to establish communication lines and possible suitable duties. - Liaise regularly with the injured worker and if necessary with their family - Liaise regularly with the worker's supervisor or workplace nominated contact, the employer and the rehabilitation coordinator. - Meet or discuss regularly with the workers Primary Treating Medical Practitioner to discuss duties, capacity and progress.
+This should happen at a minim as each certificate expires and the worker revisits the doctor. - Report at regular intervals to the IMC and Guild on progress with the Plan - Maintain regular communication with all parties - Monitoring of the Return to Work or Injury Management Plan and amendment of the Plan where necessary as a result of change in capacity, availability of duties, change in circumstances, or change of direction. - Assess progress and - Were necessary make recommendations to the IMC concerning on-going services which would assist to maintain progress